FAIRChemistry/chromatopy/specifications/chromatography.md

     - Multiple: True

 ### Oven

-Describes settings of the oven.
+Describes the settings of the oven.

 - init_temp
     - Type: float